ADs / Bulletins¶

 Short Description – A brief summary.

-Standard – A normal recurring or one-time AD.
+Standard – A normal recurring or one-time bulletin.

-Conditional – An AD that only applies when a trigger condition is met.
+Conditional – Only applies when a trigger condition is met.
 Enter the trigger condition in the field that appears.

-Recurring – Check this if the AD requires repeated compliance.
+Recurring – Check if the bulletin requires repeated compliance.

 Recurring Hours – For hour-based recurrence (e.g., every 100 hours).